All Products

 Drag fields to generate a filter

-After a table is generated, if you want to narrow down the scope of data query, you can drag fields to generate a filter.
+After a table is generated, you can drag fields to create a filter and narrow down the query scope.

 • Directly filter dimension values